 Family Law Clinical Practicum

-of The Family Law Clinical Practicum to our curriculum for second-year and third-year
+Family Law Clinical Practicum is open to second and third-year law students.